Academic Catalog

 (3 credits) (Spring Semester)

-Professional, Legal, and Ethical Issues in Nursing (3) (S) Professional, legal, and ethical issues related to nursing practice are discussed.
-Laws and ethical principles that guide professional nursing practice in the current and evolving healthcare environment are emphasized.
-Distinctions between the legal and ethical basis for nursing actions that influence decision-making are discussed.
-Other issues related to professional behavior and aspects of finding and working in a nursing position will be outlined.
-Critical thinking and the concepts learned in the nursing program will be synthesized and used to analyze each of these areas of decision-making in professional practice.
+Legal and ethical issues related to nursing are examined.
+Laws and ethical principles that guide professional nursing practice in the current health care system are emphasized.
+Critical thinking and the concepts learned in the nursing program will be used to analyze areas of ethical decision-making in clinical practice.
+Practical application of ethical decision making will be included.
 (PI)

 Prerequisite(s): Level II nursing courses.